scart97/thunder-speech/docs/Ultimate guide.md

 That's the usual format of files used in speech recognition research.
 Wav files, encoded with a 16-bit PCM codec and a sample rate of 16 kHz.
 The file format and codec can vary and will only affect the quality of the audio, but the sample rate is the essential one.
+Trained models will only predict well on audios that have the same sample rate as the data the model was trained on.
-Trained models only work with a specific sample rate, and any file with a different one must be resampled either at the file level or directly after loading with torchaudio.
+Any file with a different sample rate must be resampled at the file level with sox or after loading with torchaudio.

 Sox has more capabilities than just listing audio metadata.
 It can read almost any file format and convert to others.